TrellixVulnTeam/swahilipython_SCMU/Doc/library/traceback.rst

 .. function:: print_exception(etype, value, tb, limit=None, file=None, chain=True)

-   Print exception information and stack trace entries from traceback object *tb* to *file*.
-This differs from :func:`print_tb` in the following
+   Print exception information and stack trace entries kutoka traceback object *tb* to *file*.
+This differs kutoka :func:`print_tb` in the following
    ways:

    * if *tb* is not ``None``, it prints a header ``Traceback (most recent